 During a study involving 18 farms, college staff examined 410 heifer calves weekly.
-They felt of each navel area once a week for eight weeks in a row.
+They felt of each navel area once a week for eight weeks.
 They were looking for painful navels and/or thickening of the abdominal wall.
-Thus, they found that 57 calves had navel infections (fourteen percent).
+Thus, they found that 57 calves or 14% had navel infections.